 Take These Steps if You’re Injured Using a Consumer Item

 Product liability cases can quickly get complicated.
-If you or someone you love is injured by a dangerous or defective consumer item, a Maryland product liability attorney can discuss your rights and options.
+If you or someone you love is injured by a dangerous or defective consumer item, a Bethesda personal injury attorney can discuss your rights and options.

 Seek medical treatment first if you are injured using a consumer product.
 No attorney will be there to advise you, so try to compile some evidence immediately – a receipt or some other proof of purchase, the labels and packaging, and photos of your injury and the accident scene.

 What is the Statute of Limitations for Product Liability Cases?